jarle/scandium/README.md

 # scandium
 Titanium Backup automatic installation of applications (tested on Ubuntu 16.04).
-Were you trying to restore your 100+ applications and for a prompt for installing every single one?
+Were you trying to restore your 100+ applications using Titanium Backup and received a prompt for installing every single one?
 This script will install those non-system applications automatically with the basic version of Titanium Backup root.

 ## Usage